JaegyunAhn/env/README.md

-# env
+# packages managed by this env
-env settings for jadyn
+nvim
+Karabiner
+Hammerspoon